Save to My DOJO

 - Users have their own, distinct environments.
 They do not share their virtual machines with anyone else.
 If a user crashes his session, no one else even notices that anything happened.

-- Microsoft’s deduplication technology really shines for virtual machine-based VDI.
+- Microsoft’s deduplication technology really shines for virtual machine-based VDI with Hyper-V VDI.
 It operates while the guests are on and results in tremendous savings levels.
 The more desktops deployed, the higher the savings.

 - RemoteFX is enabled, granting high-performance graphics and enhanced desktop-grade performance.
 Some people have even designed their VDI environments to play demanding video games remotely.